jakob1111/dokuwiki-plugin-flowcharts/README.md

-# mermaidflowcharts Plugin for DokuWiki
+# Flowcharts Plugin for DokuWiki
 Add flowcharts and diagrams to Dokuwiki with an incredibly simple syntax

 The diagrams and flowcharts are generated with https://mermaidjs.github.io/.